-Credit repair has been a very hot topic of discussion here in St. Louis over the past few years, and for good reason- Your credit score doesn’t simply affect your ability to borrow money, as is commonly believed, but can affect everything from your ability to find a job to whether or not a landlord will rent to you.
+Over the past few years, credit repair has become a popular topic of discussion here in St. Louis.
+Your credit report doesn’t simply affect your ability to borrow money, as is commonly believed, but can affect everything from your ability to find a job to whether or not a landlord will rent to you.

-Your credit score has become an important factor in the quality of modern living, and keeping it at an acceptable level is more important than ever.
+Credit reports have become an important factor in the quality of modern living, and keeping your score at an acceptable level is more important than ever.
 There are companies looking to monetize this need and not all of them can be trusted.
 According to the Federal Trade Commission, here’s what you need to avoid when choosing a credit repair service:

 - The company insists that you pay in advance.
 According to the Credit Repair Organizations Act, a credit repair company is legally prohibited from charging a fee until they have provided all of the services they have promised.